 Transition Plan

-Where SCDA-wide self-evaluation process determines specific structural modifications are needed.to achieve program accessibility, the modifications shall.be included in SCDA-wide ADA Transition Plan in accordance with Title II of the ADA.
+The ADA Consultant shall perform a complete independent physical access review of all Airports facilities and equipment, including transportation systems, multi-wayfinding systems, and information and communication technology (i.e., kiosks and other products that store, process, transmit, convert, duplicate, or receive electronic information).
+Where SCDA-wide self-evaluation process determines specific structural modifications are needed to achieve program accessibility, the modifications shall be included in SCDA-wide ADA Transition Plan in accordance with Title II of the ADA.

-The ADA Consultant will encourage all interested persons, including individuals with disabilities and organizations representing individuals with disabilities, to participate.in the development of the transition plan by submitting comments and participating in the process.
+The ADA Consultant will encourage all interested persons, including individuals with disabilities and organizations representing individuals with disabilities, to participate in the development of the transition plan by submitting comments and participating in the process.
 Copies of the draft and final ADA Transition Plan shall be made available in accessible formats.

-The specific SCDA-wide accessibility modifications shall be organized by airport, program, or service that they are affiliated with.
+The specific SCDA-wide accessibility modifications shall be organized by airport, program, or service with which they are affiliated.

 At a minimum, the SCDA-wide ADA Transition Plan shall include the following elements: